 Chapter 12 Special Piping and Storage Systems.
 Adopted for reference purposes only.

-Chapter 13 Gray Water Recycling Systems shall be amended as follows:
+Chapter 13 Nonpotable Water Systems shall be amended as follows: Change Section 1301 General to read as follows: 1301.1.1 Approval.

-1301.1.1 Approval.
 Chapter 13 may only be used with prior approval of the Building Official.